-This information has been updated for Hurricane Irma on September 6, 2017.
+This information has been updated for Tropical Storm Barry, July 15, 2019.

 LPFM and other broadcast stations needing to operate at a variance as a result of the hurricane can make the request informally to the FCC by e-mail or if necessary, by telephone.
 Electronic filings in CDBS should be made if possible.
 Even if you file in CDBS, the FCC staff can see the filing before the public does and they can "push" an application through the processing system.